Class Times: Tuesdays and Thursdays, 1-2.30pm

 Reading: Pages 254-272.

-Scheduled catch up class (in case any of these topics take more time than planned.)
+Make-up class in case any of these topics take up more time than anticipated.

-Review class for final examination (Monday 19th December 1-3pm in usual room.)
+Review class for final examination (Tuesday 18th December 1-3pm.)

 Homework exercises are listed on the syllabus, with their due dates (always a Friday.)
-They are to be completed on paper and turned in to the appropriate drawer of the "turn-in" filing cabinent in the philosophy department office (2nd floor of Wilson Hall, opposite Professor Russell’s office.)
+They are to be completed on paper and turned in to the dropbox on the side of the “turn-in” filing cabinent in the philosophy department office (2nd floor of Wilson Hall.)
+The office is closed over the lunch hour and no work may be dropped off at this time.

 Homework is due by 3.30pm on the date listed.
 Please be considerate of the office staff; the office closes at 4pm and we try to discourage students from knocking on the door at 4.01pm.